Polish court ruling to determine fate of human rights office

-WARSAW, Poland (AP) — Poland’s constitutional court is issuing a ruling Tuesday that is expected to determine the fate of one of the last state bodies that has kept its independence from the populist right-wing government.
+WARSAW, Poland (AP) — Poland’s constitutional court is considering a ruling that will determine the fate of one of the last state bodies that has kept its independence from the populist right-wing government.

+The constitutional court, which was scheduled to issue a ruling Tuesday affecting the Human Rights Commissioner’s office, said it had to postpone its session due to the illness of one judge.
+A new date was not yet set.

 Since the populist party, Law and Justice, won power in 2015, it has taken control of almost all state institutions, putting its patriotic, conservative stamp on museums and cultural institutes, turning state media into a propaganda arm of government and — most controversially — putting its loyalists at the helm of top courts and judicial bodies.